 Long-haul or over-the-road trucking can be a lonely profession.
 There are many hours spent on the roads, without the companionship available in other career fields.
-Thankfully, though, many trucking companies, including our organization at Knight Transportation, do have an allowance for pets, giving drivers much-needed companionship while on the road.
-Below is more information on our specific pet policy as well as the many benefits of bringing pets along as a truck driver and how to keep pets safe when riding along:
+Thankfully, though, many trucking companies, including Knight Transportation, do have an allowance for pets, giving drivers much-needed companionship while on the road.
+Below is more information on our specific pet policy and 10 top benefits of truck driving with pets.

-- Health Benefits: Results of various studies featured on HelpGuide have outlined the many health benefits of interacting regularly and owning pets.
-They include…
+- Results of various studies featured on HelpGuide have outlined the many health benefits of interacting regularly and owning pets.

 - Heart attack patients with pets survive longer when compared with those who don’t own pets.